mootcycle/js-dev-server/README.md

     -v, --verbose

 This prints out additional information about which files are and are not being watched.

+#### Build Command

+    -u, --buildCommand

+If you have a build script for your project, you can specify a command to start the build.
+All file watching is disabled while the build is running, but will be rescanned afterwards.
+If your build script exits with a value other than 0, js-dev-server will notify you with an error page containing the output of the failed build.

 ## Thanks:
 [Paul Irish](https://twitter.com/paul_irish)